Subscribe to our newsletter for FREE pet updates

 Much More Than a Skin Treatment

-I put coconut oil in my hair every day.
-I put it on my face.
-I slather it everywhere.
-With pets, I use it for hot spots, cracked nails, cracked heels, dry noses, crusty “old dog skin,” itchy cat bellies and more.
+You can use coconut oil on your hair every day.
+You can put it on your face or slather it everywhere.
+With pets, it can be used for hot spots, cracked nails, cracked heels, dry noses, crusty “old dog skin,” itchy cat bellies and more.
 It's one of the best topical remedies ever.

 “You're right,” says Carmina.
 “People use it to brush their dog's teeth or clean their ears, but when it comes to feeding it, that's where they have a problem.
 It’s important to understand that coconut oil is rich in triglycerides that are very healthy — mainly caprylic, capric and lauric acid — which are the three most functional and beneficial medium chain fatty acids in coconut oil.